RinaldoBenaccetta/mail-sender/mail-sender/readme.md

+# Mail sender

 Tested with PHP 7.4.3

 settings are in src/cass/settings/Settings.php

 There is an htaccess file at the root that deny access to all but index.php.
 That seems to not affect parent directories.

+## templating

+Templates are in Twig ( https://twig.symfony.com/ ) and should be put in */src/templates/* folder.

+Custom templates can be specified in POST with the value *template*.
+If no one is specified, the default one sets in settings will be used.
+If no one is set in settings, an error will occur.

+The values can be all ones sends by POST, and can be accessed like this : {{ myValue }}.
+Object values can be accessed like this : *{{ myObject.myValue }}*

+## Subject

+Subject can be set in POST with the value subject.

 ## Response
 ### From an HTML form